 - The glitch feed consisted of posts from free sites like Secret Flying.
 We, as paying customers, were obtaining information we could have gotten for free as well.
 Furthermore, the glitchfeed didn’t include a lot of other great sites like Airfare Spot, so we had other members hunting and finding good deals for us when the employees of the company should have been finding those dirt cheap airfares they described on the original website.

 - The level of interaction in the community had died down quickly.
 With an enrollment of over 2000 members, only a small percentage of those actively engaged.

 - Overall, as paying customers, we weren’t seeing the value in what we paid for, and we felt like guinea pigs as they worked through their growing pains.

 - TND members did not get first dibs on TN Experiences.
 TN Experiences are overpriced “curated” trips to destinations such as Bali, Bahia, Cape Town, and Amalfi Coast.
 Those trips are not aimed at me, so I did not have a single complaint.

 - TND members weren’t featured on the Instagram, did not know how to get featured, and didn’t understand why it was always the same people featured.
-Again, I don’t follow TN on Instagram, but I felt that this was a legitimate question.
+Again, I don’t follow TN on Instagram, but I felt this was a legitimate question.
 Anytime I do stumble upon them on IG, I notice one person in particular who gets a good bit of coverage.

 When people started voicing their concerns, messages started getting deleted by administrators.
 Now, you know Americans value our free speech!
 Most of the messages were not disrespectful in any way, but were still deleted.
 That made some users irate.